dafatskin/CCA-Allocation/README.md

 ## Allocation of work
 **This section is for grading purposes only.**
-Gerald did most if not all of the main code after brainstorming with Noah who provided the basic framework and logic behind the code.
-Noah did most of the admin with Gerald helping him to formulate and organize his README.
-Gerald also helped with the Presentation code.
+Gerald did most of the main assigment code after brainstorming with Noah who provided the basic framework and logic behind the code.
+Noah did most of the admin with Gerald helping us to formulate and organize our README.
+Noah also contributed most of the presentation code, helped slightly by Gerald.

 ## Credits
 I would like to thank Mrs Neo for guiding us through this project giving us advice and support.